menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Mesa, the E Williams Air Force Base / E Williams Gateway neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 Owner-occupied real estate dominates the E Williams Air Force Base / E Williams Gateway neighborhood.
 In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 99.8% of neighborhoods in America.
-This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
-With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the E Williams Air Force Base / E Williams Gateway neighborhood, and/or an issue with creating enough supply for the demand.
-This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.
+With a real estate vacancy rate of only 0.0%, the E Williams Air Force Base / E Williams Gateway neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
+Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 In addition, homes built from 2000 through today make up a higher proportion of the E Williams Air Force Base / E Williams Gateway neighborhood's real estate landscape than 100.0% of the neighborhoods in America.
 When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
 In fact, 100.0% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

-Furthermore, unpopulated, and rural, the E Williams Air Force Base / E Williams Gateway neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 99.3% of the neighborhoods in America.
+Furthermore, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 1 people per square mile living here, this neighborhood is less crowded than 99.3% of America.
 One of the notable things about E Williams Air Force Base / E Williams Gateway is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Also of note, some neighborhoods are made up of apartments.
 Some consist of row houses, and most - by far - consist of a mixture of housing types.
 But the E Williams Air Force Base / E Williams Gateway neighborhood stands out due to the total dominance of detached, single-family homes here.
 There are nearly no other types of residential real estate in the neighborhood.
 In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 98.8% of all American neighborhoods.